Be at peace and confident

 It may be that sometimes you will hear various inner sounds such as a gong, bell, harp, flute, bee, waterfall, vina, bagpipes, and suchlike.
 These are often mistaken for genuinely spiritual phenomena when in reality they are only the astral sounds of the bodily functions.
 For example, the bee sound is the astral sound of cellular division, the flute sound is the astral sound of the lymphatic circulation, the bell sound is the astral sound of the cardio-pulmonary functions, and so forth.
 They are purely physical and have no yogic value whatsoever.

-The so-called “Cosmic Om” or “Cosmic Motor” sound heard by some yogis who plug their ears and listen for it is only the astral sound of the cosmic fire element from which the body and the material plane emerge and into which they are dissolved.
+The so-called “Cosmic Om” or “Cosmic Motor” sound heard by some yogis who plug their ears and listen for it is only the astral sound of the fire element in their bodies or in the cosmos.
 A person who hears that sound is hearing the astral vibration of the process of his digestion and metabolism–nothing more.
 That this is so is shown by the following upanishadic statement: “This fire which is within a man and digests food that is eaten is Vaisvanara.
 Its sound is that which one hears by stopping the ears” (Brihadaranyaka Upanishad 5.9.1).
 It, too, is psychic, not spiritual.
 Buddha described how during his intense practice of various yogas he became adept at hearing this astral sound, assuming that it was a spiritual experience, until after examining its effects he realized it was just a psychic distraction that led nowhere, and abandoned it.

 In short, all such astral sounds should be ignored.
 Stay with your inner, mental intonations of Om.